batmansachin/Web-Traffic-Time-Series-Forecasting/README.md

 Step 2: Identification of p and q

 In this step, we identify the appropriate order of Autoregressive (AR) and Moving average (MA) processes by using the Autocorrelation function (ACF) and Partial Autocorrelation function (PACF).
-Please refer to our blog, “Starting out with Time Series” for an explanation of ACF and PACF functions.

 Identifying the p order of AR model